-- Cervical cap: The cervical cap is a small device which is shaped like a bowl and it fits over the women’s cervix and blocks the sperm from entering through the vagina.
-It has a strap which makes it easy to remove
+The cervical cap is a small device that is shaped like a bowl and it fits over the women’s cervix and blocks the sperm from entering through the vagina.
+It has a strap that makes it easy to remove.

-- Fertility awareness: Fertility awareness is a process to plan or avoid a pregnancy by perceiving the signs of the fertile period in a woman’s menstrual cycle and avoiding intercourse during that period.
-Examining the appearance of the cervical mucus and graphing down the basal body temperature will help to know the time of ovulation
+Fertility awareness is a process to plan or avoid pregnancy by perceiving the signs of the fertile period in a woman’s menstrual cycle and avoiding intercourse during that period.
+Examining the appearance of the cervical mucus and graphing down the basal body temperature will help to know the time of ovulation.

-- Emergency contraception: Emergency contraception can be used to prevent pregnancy if you think your contraceptive method failed, forget to take pills or shots on time, or you were made to have sex against your will.
-Emergency contraception involves:
+Emergency contraception can be used to prevent pregnancy if you think your contraceptive method failed, forget to take pills or shots on time.
+You can also take it if you were made to have sex against your will.

-- Permanent contraception: Permanent contraception is sterilization that prevents pregnancy forever.
-The procedure for men is a vasectomy and for women it is tubal ligation surgery or placement of a devise called essure.
-It is highly effective contraception methods and is irreversible so if you change your mind after undergoing a permanent contraceptive method, getting pregnant will be really hard
+Permanent contraception is sterilization that prevents pregnancy forever.
+The procedure for men is a vasectomy and for women, it is tubal ligation surgery or placement of a device called Essure.
+It is a highly effective contraception method and is irreversible, so if you change your mind after undergoing a permanent contraceptive method, getting pregnant will be really hard.

 Birth control pills are pills that are taken orally on a daily basis in order to avoid pregnancy.
 Actually, the anti-pregnancy pills consist of synthetic female hormones.
 The contraceptive pills are of two types